 How to choose the best recreational kayak under $500 – Buying Guide

 As you may have noticed, recreational kayaks vary widely in price, features and best use case.
 To help you narrow down the best kayak for your needs – let’s take a look at the most important kayak features you need to know.

 Recreational Kayak Features

 While kayaks vary widely in features, most will share several basic components in common.
-You should have a basic understanding of these components when you are considering any recreational kayak under $500.
+You should have a basic understanding of these components when you are considering buying a recreational kayak under $500.